Timbers success in Seattle continues, topple Sounders 3-0 - KTVZ

 AP Sports Writer

+“I think that was first time for me to play in front of so many fans,” Portland goalkeeper Aljaž Ivačič said of the 47,722 at Lumen Field, most of them in Seattle green.
+“It’s a nice feeling when you make them quiet.”

-The victory continued a run of success for the Timbers playing three hours to the north against their most heated rival.
+The victory continued a run of success for both teams playing on the road against their main rival.
 Portland has not lost a regular-season match to the Sounders in Seattle since May 27, 2017.
 That stretch now includes five wins and two draws.

 The first Cascadia showdown between the rivals this season was supposed to be an all day celebration of the Sounders becoming the first MLS team to win the CONCACAF Champions League in May — along with facing the Timbers.